muriplz/BasicQueue/README.md

 queue-cooldown: 3

 # Set the amount of reserved slots for the queue.
-# Having queue.reservedslots permissions lets you use slots that can't be used by default
+# Having queue.reservedslot permissions lets you use slots that can't be used by default
 reserved-slots: 0
 ```